 - Take all your medications as normal unless we direct you otherwise at your pre-sedation appointment.

-- Do not take any additional sleeping pills/sedatives without discussing with Dr. Schlemmer.
+- Do not take any additional sleeping pills/sedatives without discussing them with your dentist.

-- We will the start the IV, usually in the back of your hand or in the inside of the elbow.
+- If we are starting an IV, we’ll insert it usually in the back of your hand or in the inside of the elbow.

 - The sedative will be administered.
 Most patients have little recall of events after the sedation has been given.

-- This procedure is not a general anesthesia and at all times :
+- This procedure is not general anesthesia, which means:

 - You will not lose consciousness.

-- You will be able to communicate with your Drs.
+- You will be able to communicate with your doctors.

-If you are having Conscious Sedation with your dental procedure, you will need to have a family member or friend who can drive you home and stay with you until the results of the medication wear off.
+If you are having conscious sedation with your dental procedure, you will need to have a family member or friend who can drive you home and stay with you until the results of the medication wear off.
 We suggest planning on going home and having a good nap.
-Most patients report feeling normal within a few hours of the procedure, but affects can last 18-24 hours.
+Most patients report feeling normal within a few hours of the procedure, but the effects can last 18–24 hours.

 What are my Restrictions after Receiving Conscious Sedation?

-A caretaker will need to stay with you for 18-24 hours.
-During this time, you should be careful when walking and not drive, use machinery, cook, drink alcohol, take sleeping tablets/sedatives or sign legal documents.
+A caretaker will need to stay with you for 24 hours.
+During this time, you should be careful when walking.
+Don’t drive, use machinery, cook, drink alcohol, take sleeping tablets/sedatives, or sign legal documents.

-If your dental fear and anxiety is stopping you from getting the help you need, please contact Olympia Hills Family Dental today to learn how we can help.
+If your dental fear and anxiety are stopping you from getting the help you need, please contact Olympia Hills Family Dental today to learn how we can help.